mathcivilce/blackcartapp/FORGOT_PASSWORD_FEATURE.md

 1. User clicks "Forgot password?" on the login page
 2. User enters their email on the forgot password page
 3. User receives an email with a password reset link
-4. User clicks the link and is taken to the reset password page
+4. User clicks the link → goes to Supabase for verification
+5. Supabase redirects to `/auth/callback` → verifies token and sets session
+6. User is redirected to `/reset-password` page
-5. User enters and confirms their new password
+7. User enters and confirms their new password
-6. User is redirected to login page and can sign in with the new password
+8. User is redirected to login page and can sign in with the new password

 ## Configuration Required